owlsdepartment/oveejs-toolkit/src/components/other/nav-toggle/README.md

 ## Events

-Events which the component emit are:
+Events which the component emits are:

 - `'nav-toggle:visible'` on component element